-If the trader offers you an 'extra' that is linked to the main contract, such as gift wrapping or special delivery, they must always get your clear agreement to charge you for it.
+If the trader offers you an 'extra' that is linked to the main contract, such as gift wrapping, special delivery, a warranty, credit or insurance they must always get your clear agreement to charge you for it.
 This means that the trader cannot have a pre-ticked box in an order form, for example, that you have to 'un-tick' or ask the trader to remove to avoid payment.
 If you did not agree you will not have to pay, and if you have paid you are entitled to claim a refund.

 Telephone helpline charges